lcruspe/WebDriverManager/README.md

 ## Features

+- Download/install/update to the latest available web drivers (or roll back to a previous version)
-- Displays web driver loaded status in the top of the menu
+- Observe driver status in the the menu
-- Enable NVIDIA drivers or use macOS default drivers
+- Disable NVIDIA drivers / use macOS default drivers
 - Enable notifications of NVIDIA driver updates/releases
-- Optional extras enabled in Preferences
+- Enable optional extras in the application preferences

 ## Extras

-Recommended: uninstall the stock menu bar app and preference pane if you use the features from this list.

 - Drag and drop repackager to remove OS checks + non-essential software from NVIDIA's installer
 - Edit boot arguments NVRAM variable